Scrambled Eggs Super!: Plot

 He explains his criteria for choosing some eggs, because of their sweetness, and avoiding others.
 He takes the eggs home but decides that he still needs more, and he calls on the help of some of his friends from around the world, including a "fellow named Ali".
 After each bird Peter finds he states the phrase..."Scrambled Eggs Super Dee Dooper Dee Booper Special Deluxe a la Peter T. Hooper".

+Legacy

+In the 2008 American animated film Horton Hears a Who!, Long-Legger Kwongs and Ruffle-Necked Sala-ma-gooxes appear as residents of the Jungle of Nool.

 Critical reception

 Ruth C. Barlow of the Christian Science Monitor called it a "gay extravaganza".

 It also received positive reviews from Chicago Sunday Tribune and The New York Herald Tribune for Seuss's illustrations of the birds.

 Phillip Nel, in the book Dr. Seuss: American Icon, wrote that Scrambled Eggs Super! was one of Seuss's less politically oriented books.

 Withdrawal

-On March 2, 2021, Dr. Seuss Enterprises, the owner of the rights to Seuss's works, withdrew Scrambled Eggs Super! and five other books because they "portray people in ways that are hurtful and wrong".
-The possible scene perceived as "hurtful" is a two page illustration of five persons in a boat from a fictional location (named "Fa-Zoal") near the North Pole, wearing hooded fur parkas (i.e., the moustached white assistants seen elsewhere in the book in cold-weather gear), as these persons endeavored to collect eggs from fantastical birds called "Grice" which "lay eggs on the ice".
-After the books were removed, nine of the top ten, including the top four, books on Amazon's charts in the United States were Dr. Seuss books, though none were the books removed. eBay, however, delisted the title for "offensive content".
+On March 2, 2021, Dr. Seuss Enterprises ceased publication of Scrambled Eggs Super! and five other Dr. Seuss titles, explaining they featured depictions of people "in ways that are hurtful and wrong".
+The offending imagery in Scrambled Eggs Super! included five characters dressed in hooded fur parkas and paddling a canoe, hailing from the fictional Arctic land of "Fa-Zoal", as well as a turbaned character named Ali.
+These depictions were believed to perpetuate negative stereotypes of Inuit and Middle Eastern people, respectively.